metauni/metaboard/README.md

 ```bash
 foreman install
 ```
 You may get an error if you are running Mac OS X, in which case check Security & Privacy under System Preferences and click `Allow Anyway` for foreman.
+This should install Rojo, but perhaps not in your `$PATH`.
+It's up to you to fix that, but for example on Mac OS X it might be in `~/.foreman/bin`.

 To build and sync the demo world:
 ```bash